SeanKudrna/SeanKudrna/README.md

 - 👋 Hi, I’m @SeanKudrna
 - 👀 I’m interested in web developement and database systems
-- 🌱 I’m currently learning basics of machine learning and artificial intelligence
+- 🌱 I’m currently learning basics of big data mining and artificial intelligence
 - 📫 How to reach me: via email at me@seankudrna.com

 <!---